 The Company has initiated a strategic review of the remaining businesses in the former Asia Pacific region.
 This review is aimed at exploring options to maximize share owner value, focused on aligning the Company's business with demand trends and improving the Company's operating efficiency, cost structure and working capital management.
 The review is ongoing and may result in divestitures, corporate transactions or similar actions, and could cause the Company to incur restructuring, impairment, disposal or other related charges in future periods.

-Gains on Sale of Divested Business
+Gains on Sale Leaseback of Land and Building and Sale of Divested Business